The Great Escape (film): Historical accuracy

-The film shows the tunnel codenamed Tom with its entrance under a stove and Harry's in a drain sump in a washroom.
-In reality, Dick's entrance was the drain sump, Harry's was under the stove, and Tom's was in a darkened corner next to a stove chimney.
+The film shows the tunnel codenamed "Tom" with its entrance under a stove and "Harry" in a drain sump in a washroom.
+In reality, the entrance to "Dick" was the drain sump, "Harry" was under the stove, and "Tom" was in a darkened corner next to a stove chimney.

 Former POWs asked the filmmakers to exclude details about the help they received from their home countries, such as maps, papers, and tools hidden in gift packages, lest it jeopardise future POW escapes.
 The filmmakers complied.

 The film omits any mention that many Germans willingly helped in the escape itself.
 The film suggests that the forgers were able to make near-exact replicas of just about any pass that was used in Nazi Germany.
 In reality, the forgers received a great deal of assistance from Germans who lived many hundreds of miles away on the other side of the country.
 Several German guards, who were openly anti-Nazi, also willingly gave the prisoners items and assistance of any kind to aid their escape.
 The need for such accuracy produced much eyestrain, but unlike in the film, there were no cases of blindness.
 Some, such as Frank Knight, gave up forging because of the strain, but he certainly did not suffer the same ocular fate as the character of Colin Blythe in the film.
 In fact, no one in the film says that Colin Blythe's blindness is the result of eyestrain.
 He identifies his problem as "progressive myopia", suggesting that he has not only heard of the condition but has also been diagnosed.

 The film depicts the escape taking place in ideal weather conditions, whereas at the time much was done in freezing temperatures, and snow lay thick on the ground.
 In reality there were no escapes by aircraft or motorcycle: McQueen requested the motorcycle sequence, which shows off his skills as a keen motorcyclist.
 He did the stunt riding himself (except for the final jump, done by Bud Ekins).
-Although 76 POWs escaped the film only shows about 30 escaping through the tunnel.